Conference: The American Military versus the Chinese Military - Comparing intentions and capabilities

 The rapid evolution of the US and Chinese militaries has reshaped global security dynamics.
 Through cross-national scholarly lenses this conference will examine their respective strengths, strategies and challenges – offering a unique opportunity to transcend geopolitical narratives and foster evidence-based dialogue.
 This CMS conference will compare American and Chinese militaries by discussing what the two militaries have in common, where they have a unique and specific construction, and where they are imitating each other.

-9:05-9:10: Welcome and introduction by Professor Emeritus Bertel Heurlin, Centre for Military Studies.
+9.05-9.10: Introduction by Professor Emeritus Bertel Heurlin, Centre for Military Studies, University of Copenhagen.

-13:30-15:00: Director Jingdong Yuan, Stockholm International Peace Research Institute, assesses the defense budgets of the two countries.
-Followed by comments by Dr. Cameron Hunter, University of Copenhagen, and Q&A.
+13.30-15.00: Director Jingdong Yuan, SIPRI´s China and Asia Security Program, ”Assessment of the Chinese and American Military Budgets” followed by comments by Dr. Cameron Hunter, University of Copenhagen, and Q&A.

 Moderator: Professor Mikkel Vedby Rasmussen, University of Copenhagen.